NETWAYS/ElasticArmor/doc/01-About.md

 to responses sent by Elasticsearch where ElasticArmor may inject its own error responses to avoid refusing an entire request.

+See [here](images/architecture_overview.png) for a graphical overview on how ElasticArmor works.

 ## <a id="about-installation"></a> Installation

 ElasticArmor is written in Python and can run on versions 2.6 and 2.7.
 Package installation is not available.